JackDanna/FogentRoleplayTemplate/README.md

 If the setting doesn't have a built economy, then the players and Narrator can work together to figure out what equipment your character might have based on their backstory and Tier Of Play.

-## Character Creation Rules

-#### Combat Skills

-Combat Skills are skills that are used for fighting, including all Weapon Combat Skills and Combat Magic Skills.
-These skills require skill points to be increased.

 #### Vocational Skills

-Vocational Skills are skills that your Vocation would logically give you.
-A Vocational Skill's level is inherited from Vocation's level.
-Players can make Vocational Skills at any point with approval from the Narrator and use them for applicable skill checks.

 Vocational Skills will often overlap with one or more Core Skills, though they will represent a much more specialized subset of tasks.
 Often times a Vocational Skill will combine what would usually be multiple sequential harder Core Skill checks into a single often easier Vocational Skill check.